Sulu hornbill: Habitat and conservation status

 It inhabits primary dipterocarp forest, typically on mountain slopes (although this may simply reflect a constraint enforced by forest loss), occasionally visiting isolated fruiting trees over 1 km from the nearest forest.
 It requires large trees for nesting.

 The International Union for Conservation of Nature has assessed this bird as critically endangered.
 In 2019, it was reported that only 27 mature individual hornbills are still believed to be alive in the wild.
-However, these figures are rough estimates this figure is disputed.
+However, these figures are rough estimates and this figure is disputed.
 Biggest numbers in the past decade seen together was 10 mature birds in 2014.

 While the exact numbers are unknown, this is still undoubtedly the most endangered hornbill and one of the most endangered animals in the entire world.
 It has gone extinct on the island of Jolo with the last record in 1930s, due to hunting and the remaining populations in Tawi-Tawi are threatened by habitat destruction through logging and slash-and-burn farming.

 The only species specific conservation actions as of 2019 were 16 "tawsi Rangers" employed by the local government patrolling against illegal logging and protecting nests.

 In 2019, 44 participants which included military, conservationists, local government participated in a meeting hosted by the IUCN Species Survival Commission to formulate a species conservation plan.
 This meeting created a 10 year plan for the species continued survival.
 Conservation actions proposed were to improve the estimates on population and understanding of its ecology.
 This plan also included the creation of a species conservation program that involved the locals.

-While an ex-situ captive breeding program was discussed, participants agreed that due issues with ownership of the birds and general lack of expertise, that these plans be re-explored 6-10 years in the future.
+While an ex-situ captive breeding program was discussed, participants agreed that due to issues with ownership of the birds and general lack of expertise, these plans were to be re-explored 6-10 years in the future.